Babysitting: Dealing With Choking

 If you think a child is choking, ask the child if he or she is OK.
 If the child is able to breathe and talk while gagging or coughing, then the airway is not blocked.
 Keep an eye on the child if this happens — most likely, he or she is having a coughing attack and will be fine afterward.

 If the child is conscious but can't cough, speak, or breathe:

 - Call 911 or have someone else call.

-- If you are trained, perform the Heimlich maneuver immediately.
+- If you are trained to do so, perform abdominal thrusts (also called the Heimlich maneuver) immediately.
 If you are not trained in the Heimlich maneuver, wait for medical care to arrive.